 The E.U.
 Is Reopening to Vaccinated Visitors

 The E.U. announced today that it is reopening its borders to fully vaccinated visitors or travelers from countries deemed safe by officials.
+The announcement could go into effect by next week.
 This announcement could go into effect by next week, just in time for summer tourism.

 Many representatives are excited about this agreement, especially those from countries that heavily rely on tourists, like Greece who has already reopened its borders to foreign tourists in hopes to jump-start its economy.
 All 27 countries within the European Union agreed to this ruling, but each country does retain the right to tweak the rules in a stricter way, such as making visitors quarantine or prove a recent negative COVID test.